About the AMTL

 One of the aims of the organization is to provide student performers with incentives for continued musical growth.
 The AMTL sponsors several concerts of student performers.
 The Winter Musicales, held at Queens College, features well-prepared student performers who were submitted for participation by their teachers.
 Most other programs are determined by competitive audition.
 The Mid-Season Musicales are held at various performance spaces in the New York metropolitan area and the Young Musicians Concert is held annually at Weill Recital Hall.

-Another popular event is the Scholarship Awards Auditions that the AMTL sponsors and conducts each year for student performers in various age and instrumental categories.
+Another popular event is the New York Young Performers Prizes that the AMTL sponsors and conducts each year for student performers in various age and instrumental categories.
 Students may vie for significant financial awards in various instrumental and voice categories.
 There are different awards for different age levels.

 A benefit to members submitting student performer applications is a generously discounted application fee per applicant.
 Non-members pay an additional fee per applicant.